HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 1. [`/Navajo-Keyboards`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo-Keyboards)
  * Keyboard Resources and Images for Navajo.
 2. [`/General Linguistic Works on Navajo`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/General%20Linguistic%20Works%20on%20Navajo)
+ * References consulted and cited as part of the background work on Navajo orthography and phonology.
 3. [`/Navajo James Text`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Navajo%20James%20Text)
+ * The text of James used as a corpus and associated files.
 4. [`/Wikipedia extracted Text`](Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Wikipedia%20extracted%20Text)
+ * The text of the Navajo Wikipedia used as a corpus and associated files.

 ##Brief on the Phonology and Orthography